-- 9. Support the manifold and remove the four screws that secure that manifold assembly to the burner assembly and set aside.
+- 9. Support the manifold and remove the 4 screws that secure the manifold assembly to the burner assembly and set aside.
 Note the location of the green/yellow wire and ground terminal. - Inspect the orifices in the manifold assembly for blockages or obstructions.
 Remove orifice and clean or replace orifice. - 11.
-Remove the four screws that attach the top plate of the casing to the furnace. - 12.
-Raise top plate up slightly and prop it up with a small piece of wood or folded cardboard. - 13.
+Remove the four screws that attach the top plate of the casing to the furnace. - Raise top plate up slightly and prop it up with a small piece of wood or folded cardboard. - 13.
 Support the burner assembly and remove the screws that attach the burner assembly to the heat exchanger cell panel. - 14.
 Remove wires from both rollout switches. - 15.
 Slide one-piece burner out of slots on sides of burner assembly. - 16.
 Remove the flame sensor from the burner assembly. - 17.
 (Optional) Remove the Hot Surface Igniter (HSI) and bracket from the burner assembly. - 18.
 Check igniter resistance.
 Nominal resistance is 40 to 70 ohms at room temperature and is stable over the life of the igniter. - 19.
-Clean burner with a brush and a vacuum.
+Clean burner with a brush and a vacuum. - 20.
+Clean the flame sensor with fine steel wool (0000 grade).
+Do not use sand paper or emery cloth.